windmill-labs/windmilldocs/docs/misc/1_share_on_hub/index.md

 ## Trigger Script

 Trigger scripts are scripts whose purpose is to pull data from an external source and return all new items since last run.
-They are generally used in Flows that are scheduled very regularly to reduce latency to react to new events.
+They are generally used in flows that are scheduled very regularly to reduce latency to react to new events.
 When new items are returned by a trigger script, it will trigger the rest of the flow once per item.
 If no new items, the flow will be skipped.